Jazz, Roots, and Blues – A Place to Start

 Cedar Cultural Center, 416 Cedar Avenue, Minneapolis.
 612-338-2674.
 This somewhat large hall has both seated and unseated shows, featuring a wide variety of world music, acoustic music, R&B, and once in a great while, jazz.

-Como Dockside, 1360 Lexington Parkway, Como Park, Saint Paul.
+1360 Lexington Parkway, Como Park, Saint Paul.
 This lakeside restaurant is part of the Pavillion, where bands play throughout the summer.
 They have a New Orleans theme to their food and drink.
+Closed in late Fall/early winter, 2017

 Crooked Pint Ale House,